haturatu/xd_likes/README.md

 # xd_likes
-Here's the translation of your provided text into English in Markdown format:

 There are two scripts: `likelog.py` for retrieving the likes section from X.com (Twitter), and `xd.py` for saving images from user IDs.

 ## likelog.py